-Give Spark permission to access your account in the in-app browser.
+Give Spark permission to access your email account in the in-app browser.

 - Going back to Spark, confirm with the Start using Spark button.

-The first email that you enter into Spark will be used to "log in" to Spark and sync your information across multiple devices that are also using Spark.
+The first email that you enter into Spark will be used to "log in" to Spark and sync your information across multiple devices using Spark.
 But you can also add as many individual email accounts as needed underneath this primary one.

 - In Spark, tap on the side panel button in the top left corner of the Inbox view.